...

 Leafy Greens

 Dark leafy greens like spinach and kale contain lutein and zeaxanthin.
-These carotenoids scavenge free radicals that cause DNA damage.
+These carotenoids actively scavenge free radicals that cause DNA damage.
 Folate is also crucial for proper cell division, DNA synthesis, and repair [14].

 Examples: spinach, kale, Swiss chard, beet greens, collard greens.